swnydick/swnydick.github.io/_pages/02_publications.md

 203-230.

 ## Conference Presentations

+Lockwell, J. R., & Nydick, S. W. (2023, July). *Scalable explanatory IRT modeling with sparse data structures*.
+Paper presented at the International Meeting of the Psychometric Society, College Park, MD.

+Cardwell, R. L., & Nydick, S. W. (2023, April). *Considering inter-test relationships in high-stakes admissions testing: The case of English.* Paper presented at the international conference of the Association of Language Testers in Europe, Madrid, Spain.

+Cardwell, R. L., Nydick, S. W., & Lockwood, J. R. (2023, April). *Sampling considerations for building concordance tables*.
+Paper presented at the annual meeting of the National Council on Measurement in Education, Chicago, IL.

+Zheng, Y., Nydick, S. W., Zhang, S., & Huang, S. (2023, April). *MxML: Exploring the relationship between measurement and machine learning in recent years*.
+Paper presented at the annual meeting of the National Council on Measurement in Education, Chicago, IL.

+Cardwell, R. L., Nydick, S. W., & Lockwood, J. R. (2023, March). *Reporting bias in correlations between DET and other English proficiency assessments*.
+Roundtable at the annual meeting of the AMerican Association for Applied Linguistics, Portland, OR.

 Nydick, S. W., Lodge, F., & Wang, Y. (2022, April). *Interactive dashboards with R and shiny*.
 Master tutorial at the annual meeting of the Society of Industrial